|Nutritional Guidelines (per serving)|

 - 1/4 teaspoon oregano

-- Heat large skillet over medium heat.
-Add 3 tbsp olive oil and sauté the vegetables for 2 minutes stirring constantly.
+Heat large skillet over medium heat.
+Add the olive oil and garlic and sauté the vegetables for 2 minutes, stirring constantly.

-- Add the chicken backs to the pan.
+Add the chicken backs to the pan.
 Brown the chicken for 2 to 3 minutes.
-Add water and 2 bay leaves.
+Add water and bay leaves.
 Simmer for 1 to 1 1/2 hours.
 Salt to taste.
-Chicken will be soft and practically falling off the bones.
+The chicken will be soft and practically falling off the bones.